-- Bezier: A bezier function determines how the interpolation between each keyframe is timed based on Beziers that extend left and right of each keyframe, creating Bezier curves between keyframes. - Scale functions as well as Angle Z functions are Bezier functions.
+• Bezier: A bezier function determines how the interpolation between each keyframe is timed based on Beziers that extend left and right of each keyframe, creating Bezier curves between keyframes.

 • Coordinate: The X, Y or Z component of a 3D Path or 3D Quaternion functions.
 These functions do not have Beziers nor ease.
 Their curve is determined by the Velo function to which they are associated (ie: Path Velo or Quaternion Velo).